Enter your details to view and download the full PDF version

 Lab data can be invaluable for getting a quick state-of-play and understanding the impact of recent optimizations, and it’s also ideal for testing a website before launch when real user data just doesn’t exist yet.
 However, it can’t be relied upon for a true indication of your users’ experience under real-world conditions.

-While Google’s tools provide enough data for you to have some sense of your CWV performance, RUM is key to understanding what’s happening in real time across all your visitors.
-In fact, Google’s CWV team recommends supplementing their workflow with RUM for accurate data and diagnostics.
+While Google’s tools provide enough data for you to have some sense of your Core Web Vitals performance, RUM is key to understanding what’s happening in real time across all your visitors.
+In fact, Google’s team recommends supplementing their workflow with RUM for accurate data and diagnostics.

-Core Web Vitals are brand new, and they’re not going anywhere anytime soon – there’s nothing quite like the indisputable industry-leader weighing in on the importance of web performance.
-The position Google has taken has brought front-end performance directly into the boardroom, clearly connecting UX and business outcomes.
+Core Web Vitals are still flying below the radar for many teams, but they aren't going anywhere anytime soon – there’s nothing quite like the indisputable industry-leader weighing in on the importance of web performance.
+Google has brought front-end performance directly into the boardroom, clearly connecting UX and business outcomes.
 Not only does this present a very real opportunity for developers to get the attention and investment they deserve, but also gives them widely understood metrics to focus on.

 Surprisingly, your competitors likely haven’t caught wind of their importance yet, and their lag is your (potential) gain.
-A March 2021 assessment of 500 prominent ecommerce sites found that only 16.6% were achieving “Good” on all three metrics, so by reading this report you’re already well ahead of the curve.
+This assessment of 500 prominent ecommerce sites found that only 16.6% were achieving “Good” on all three metrics, so by reading this report you’re already well ahead of the curve.

 Focusing on these metrics can pull you ahead of the pack.
-In the initial two months after the update that added CWV to Google’s search ranking criteria, domains that weren’t meeting at least one of the Core Web Vitals values achieved 3.7% less Google visibility than domains that met all three CWV standards.
+In the initial two months after the update that added Core Web Vitals to Google’s search ranking criteria, domains that weren’t meeting at least one of the Core Web Vitals values achieved 3.7% less Google visibility than domains that met all three thresholds.

 As we know, search ranking isn’t the only benefit – Google picked these particular metrics for good reason.
 Core Web Vitals have a significant bearing on both bounce rates and conversions with faster, smoother sites resulting in a healthier bottom line.
 Shopify reports that 57% of shoppers have left a slow site to buy from a competitor.
 When shopping sites meet the “Good” mark on all three metrics, users are 24% less likely to abandon pages mid-load.